pyControl/docs/docs/user-guide/programming-tasks.md

 reset_timer('event_B', 3*second, output_event=False)
 ```

-The `print()` function can be used in task definition files to printed a string to the data output along with a timestamp.
+The `print()` function can be used in task definition files to print a string to the data output along with a timestamp.

 ```python
 print('Hello world')